codequistador/caniride/README.md

 1. Spins up a PHP server
 2. Looks for PHP files and places them in the `dist` directory
+3. Compiles custom JS and CSS.
-3. Compiles the Bootstrap framework for styling.
+4. Compiles the Bootstrap framework for styling.

 ### Dependencies